jodal/comics/docs/deployment.rst

     systemctl --user start comics-web.service
     journalctl --user -u comics-web.service

-The journal should show ``comics migrate`` running, followed by Gunicorn booting its workers.
+The journal should show ``comics migrate`` running, followed by Granian booting its workers.
 Quadlet generates ``comics-web.service`` from the ``.container`` file; it starts on boot thanks to ``WantedBy=default.target`` and the enabled linger.